NASA's mightiest rocket lifts off 50 years after Apollo | Technology

 NASA expected 15,000 to jam the launch site, with thousands more lining the beaches and roads outside the gates, to witness NASA's long-awaited sequel to Project Apollo, when 12 astronauts walked on the moon from 1969 and 1972.
 Crowds also gathered outside NASA centres in Houston and Huntsville, Alabama, to watch the spectacle on giant screens.

+Cheers accompanied the rocket as it rode a huge trail of flame toward space, with a half-moon glowing brightly and buildings shaking as though hit by a major quake.

-"For the Artemis generation, this is for you," launch director Charlie Blackwell-Thompson said shortly before liftoff, referring to young people who were not alive for Apollo.
+"For the Artemis generation, this is for you," launch director Charlie Blackwell-Thompson called out, referring to all those born after Apollo.

 The liftoff marked the start of NASA's Artemis lunar-exploration programme, named after Apollo's mythological twin sister.
 The space agency is aiming to send four astronauts around the moon on the next flight, in 2024, and land humans there as early as 2025.

 Orion should reach the moon by Monday, more than 370,000 kilometers from Earth.
-After coming within 130 kilometers of the moon, the capsule will enter a far-flung orbit stretching about 64,000 kilometers beyond.
+After coming within 130 kilometers of the moon, the capsule will enter a far-flung orbit stretching about 64,000 kilometres beyond.

 The $4.1 billion test flight is set to last 25 days, roughly the same as when crews will be aboard.
 The space agency intends to push the spacecraft to its limits and uncover any problems before astronauts strap in.
 The mannequins — NASA calls them moonequins — are fitted with sensors to measure such things as vibration, acceleration and cosmic radiation.